kmesh-net/kmesh/docs/proposal/consistent_hash.md

 </ol>

 ##### risk in l4 implement
-In cgroup level, because of lacking saddr and sport, cant do l4 lb effectively.
+In cgroup level, because of lacking saddr and sport, can't do l4 lb effectively.

 By the advice of @supercharge-xsy, add (net namespace cookie + daddr + dport ) to compute hash value.